 Hepatitis B and HIV/AIDS

-Many health care providers recommend that people infected with HIV should also be tested for HBV, because people who are infected with both viruses may need to have special treatment with specific drugs (see below) and be checked more often by a health professional.
+The US Centers for Disease Control and Prevention (CDC) recommends that people infected with HIV also be tested for HBV, because people who are infected with both viruses may need to have special treatment with specific drugs (see below) and be checked more often by a health professional.

 HBV may cause no symptoms at all.
 A blood test for the Hepatitis B Surface Antigen (HBsAg) is the only way to be certain if someone is infected.
 A diagnosis of chronic (long-term) hepatitis B infection is made if the HBsAg test is positive for longer than six months.

 If you have HBV, your health care provider may run other tests such as:

 FibroSure, also known as FibroTest, is a blood test that measures the degree of liver damage.
 FibroSure is sometimes used instead of a liver biopsy.

 There is also a fairly new test called FibroScanTM that takes only ten minutes and may be as useful as liver biopsy in diagnosing HBV.
 It is a non-invasive and painless test that involves having a dull probe pressed gently against your skin.

 There is no treatment for acute, or initial, hepatitis B. During this short-term infection, health care providers recommend rest, proper food and fluids, and avoidance of alcohol.
 Many people with chronic HBV who have low HBV viral loads, normal liver enzyme levels, and little liver damage may not need treatment, but they should be checked regularly.
 For those who do require treatment, the following drugs are currently approved in the US to treat chronic HBV:

 Epivir and Viread are drugs that are approved for the treatment of HIV and also have activity against HBV.
 If you are infected with both HBV and HIV and you are being treated for your HIV with Epivir or Viread, your HBV infection could get worse if you stop taking the drug.